SubjectRefresh/shortener/README.md

 See the included Docker compose files for environment variables & other configuration.

 Feel free to hack around and show us what you build with it!

-_Note_: this project could do with a major refactor.
-Any help greatly appreciated!